EducationalTestingService/skll/doc/run_experiment.rst

     **learners** [#]_
         List of scikit-learn models to try using.
 A separate job will be run for each combination of classifier and feature-set.
         Acceptable values are described below.
+Custom learners can also be specified.
+See the ``custom_model_path``.
         Names in parentheses are aliases that can also be used in configuration files.

         Classifiers: